KBlixt/PlexDBI/README.md

     ln -s "/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db" PlexDatabase.db
 ```
 Without sudo privilege you'll also have to remember to stop plexmediaserver before you run the script and then restart it
-since it can't shut down the plex service without sudo privileges.
-Now, I've been running this script plenty of times
+since it can't shut down the plex service without permissions to the "sudo service plexmediaserver stop/start" commands.
-with plex still online so I think it's ok, but I'm not sure. better safe than sorry.
-Although, if you run it while
+Now, I've been running this script plenty of times with plex still online so I think it's ok, but I'm not sure.
-plex is online it will act a bit funky until you restart the plex service.
+better safe than sorry.
+Although, if you run it while plex is online it will act a bit funky until you restart the plex service.

 alternative you can allow the user running the script sudo access to the "service plexmediaserver \*" command and it should run nicely as long as you set up the symlink yourself.